-NYSE American BBO are allocated fairly and equitably among the various categories of users of the feed, and any differences among categories of users are justified.
+The Exchange believes the proposed fees for NYSE Trades and NYSE BBO are allocated fairly and equitably among the various categories of users of the feed, and any differences among categories of users are justified.

 Overall.
 As noted above, this proposed fee change is a result of the competitive environment for market data products that provide indicative pricing information across a family of exchanges.
-To respond to this competitive environment, the Exchange seeks to amend its fees to access NYSE American Trades and NYSE American BBO in a display-only format, which the Exchange hopes will attract additional subscribers for its NYSE BQT market data product.
+To respond to this competitive environment, the Exchange seeks to amend its fees to access NYSE Trades and NYSE BBO in a display-only format, which the Exchange hopes will attract additional subscribers for its NYSE BQT market data product.
 The Exchange is proposing the fee reductions to make the Exchange's fees more competitive for a specific segment of market participants, thereby increasing the availability of the Exchange's data products, expanding the options available to firms making data purchasing decisions based on their business needs, and generally increasing competition.

-Access Fee.
-The Exchange believes that the proposed Per User Access Fee is equitable as it would apply equally to all data recipients that choose to subscribe to NYSE American Trades or NYSE American BBO in a display-only format.
-Because NYSE American Trades and NYSE American BBO are optional products, any data recipient could choose to subscribe to NYSE American Trades or NYSE American BBO for display-only use and be eligible for the proposed reduced fee.
-The Exchange does not believe that it is inequitable that this proposed fee reduction would be available only to data recipients that use NYSE American Trades or NYSE American BBO in a display-only format.
+Amendment to Footnote 5: The Exchange believes that the proposed amendment to footnote 5 of the Fee Schedule is equitably allocated.
+The proposed change does not impose any new or different fees for subscribers of NYSE BQT, but rather, clarifies the Fee Schedule to reduce the administrative burden for all subscribers of the NYSE in a display-only format.
+Because NYSE BBO and NYSE Trades are optional products, any data recipient could choose to subscribe to NYSE BBO or NYSE Trades for display-only use and be eligible for the proposed reduced fee.
+The Exchange does not believe that it is inequitable that this proposed fee reduction would be available only to data recipients that use NYSE Trades or NYSE BBO in a display-only format.
 Non-display data represents a different set of use cases than display-only usage; non-display data can be used by data recipients for a wide variety of profitgenerating purposes, including proprietary and agency trading and smart order routing, as well as by data recipients that operate order matching and execution platforms that compete directly with the Exchange for order flow.
 The data also can be used for a variety of non-trading purposes that indirectly support trading, such as risk management and compliance.
 Although some of these non-trading uses do not directly generate revenues, they can nonetheless substantially reduce the recipient's costs by automating such functions so that they can be carried out in a more efficient and accurate manner and reduce errors and labor costs, thereby benefiting end users.
 The Exchange believes that charging a different access fee for non-display use is equitable because data recipients can derive substantial value from such uses, for example, by automating tasks so that can be performed more quickly and accurately and less expensively than if they were performed manually.